saltstack/salt/doc/topics/transports/ssl.rst

 .. versionadded:: 3007.0

 The ``ssl`` option accepts ``verify_locations`` and ``verify_flags``.
-The ``verify_locations`` option is a list of strings or ditionaries.
+The ``verify_locations`` option is a list of strings or dictionaries.
 Strings are passed as a single argument to the SSL context's ``load_verify_locations`` method.
 Dictionaries keys are expected to be one of ``cafile``, ``capath``, ``cadata``.
-For each correspoding key the key and value will be passed as a keyword argument to ``load_verify_locations``.
+For each corresponding key, the key and value will be passed as a keyword argument to ``load_verify_locations``.
 The ``verify_flags`` options is a list of string names of verification flags which will be set on the SSL context.
+All paths are assumed to be the full path to the file or directory.

 A simple setup looks like this, on the Salt Master add the ``ssl`` option to the master configuration file: